Ty Ty Creek (Kinchafoonee Creek tributary)

 Ty Ty Creek is a stream in the U.S. state of Georgia.
 It is a tributary to Kinchafoonee Creek.

 Ty Ty Creek may derive its name from the titi trees growing near its banks.
 According to another tradition, "Tight Eye" was a name applied on account of thick brush which posed as an obstacle to see through.
-Variant names are "Tight Eye Creek", "Tight-eye Creek", and "Tighteye Creek".
+Variant names are "Tight Eye Creek", "Tight-eye Creek", as well as "Tighteye Creek".